Table of Contents

-A sudden appearance of solid in the otherwise clear centrate indicates the sludge space being full due to a longer than optimal cycle time.
+A sudden appearance of solid in the otherwise clear centrate indicates the sludge space is full due to a longer than optimal cycle time.

 The accumulation of too much sludge can be irregular inside the bowl.
 This excess sludge causes an imbalance in the bowl leading to excessive vibrations.
 This sudden increase in the vibration level is another indication of too long a sludge discharge time.

 If the sludge enters the space between the discs and restricts the fluid flow, it will reduce centrifuge fluid discharge.
 The excess incoming fluid will overflow and come out through the frame or other unusual path.

 This fluid exit through an unusual outlet indicates a longer than required discharge cycle time.

 Shorter than optimal sludge discharge cycle times cause the sludge ejection before the sludge space is full.
 In this case, the loss of some of the process fluid occurs with every sludge discharge.
 This loss is not desirable from the operator’s perspective.

 The frequency of sludge discharges increases due to unnecessarily short cycle times.
 This increase causes the sludge discharge mechanism’s frequent operation and has a detrimental effect on the centrifuge’s service life.